 The town, situated at an elevation of 5,741 feet, is the highest point between Denver and New York.
-The area was home to various Plains tribes including the Comanche, Kiowa, Arapaho, and Cheyenne before white settlers began to come through the region.
+Before white settlers began to come through the region, the area was home to various Plains tribes, including the Comanche, Kiowa, Arapaho, and Cheyenne.

 In 1858, the Colorado Gold Rush brought thousands of travelers to Colorado in search of their fortunes.
-This enraged the are Indians, as it violated the 1851 Treaty of Fort Laramie, which granted them sovereignty across the plains.
+This enraged the area Indians, as it violated the 1851 Treaty of Fort Laramie, which granted them sovereignty across the plains.
 Along their travels, the new pioneers cut timber along the riverbanks, killed buffalo and other game, and trampled grazing grass with their wagon trains.
-Though the warriors of the region began to make raids and attacks upon the newcomers they continued to flood the area.
+Though the region’s warriors began to make raids and attacks upon the newcomers, they continued to flood the area.

 As a result, the Treaty of Fort Wise was negotiated in 1861, which granted the Cheyenne and Arapaho a reservation in eastern Colorado that included parts of present-day Lincoln County.

-Soon a small community was established around the railroad depot and when the town folks heard that a railroad worker was hurt in an accident and was dying, they changed the town’s name to Genoa for the railroad worker’s hometown in Italy.
+Soon a small community was established around the railroad depot.
+When the town folks heard that a railroad worker was hurt in an accident and was dying, they changed the town’s name to Genoa for the railroad worker’s hometown in Italy.
 By the turn of the century, county farmers were turning out bushels of corn, watermelons, potatoes, barley, and winter wheat, among other crops.
-A post office opened in Genoa in 1903 and the town grew to include a bank, newspaper, grocery stores, hotels, blacksmith, boarding houses, hardware, moving picture house, and gas stations.
+A post office opened in Genoa in 1903, and the town grew to include a bank, newspaper, grocery stores, hotels, blacksmith, boarding houses, hardware, moving picture house, and gas stations.

-A short time after U.S. Highway 24 came through, the town got its most spectacular amenity — the Genoa Wonder Tower.
-Looking a little like an out of place lighthouse on the vast prairie, the 60-foot tower was built by in 1926 Charles W. Gregory, a railroad engineer and entrepreneur.
+Shortly after U.S. Highway 24 came through, the town got its most spectacular amenity — the Genoa Wonder Tower.
+Looking a little like an out-of-place lighthouse on the vast prairie, the 60-foot tower was built by Charles W. Gregory, a railroad engineer and entrepreneur, in 1926.
 The attraction initially included a motel, restaurant, and gas station.
 During this golden age of travel, these types of places were referred to as “one stops.”
 When the attraction first opened, Gregory, touted as Colorado’s P.T.
 Barnum of the time, would stand at the top of the tower, yelling through a megaphone at passing cars enticing them to stop.

 Over the years, Gregory added to his dream by covering the wood-frame additions with stone and converting the interior into imitation caverns.
 The site also became an official Greyhound bus station and a popular truck stop.

 In 1932, the tower was recognized by Ripley’s Believe It or Not, claiming that visitors could see six states from the top of the tower.
-After this national recognition, the claim “See Six States” was soon painted on the tower itself as well as along many billboards along the highway.
-However, when Gregory died in 1946, the property fell into disrepair and went through a series of owners who operated the tower complex as a traveler’s rest area and community gathering place.
+After this national recognition, the claim “See Six States” was soon painted on the tower itself and along many billboards along the highway.
+However, when Gregory died in 1946, the property fell into disrepair.
+It went through a series of owners who operated the tower complex as a traveler’s rest area and community gathering place.
 Along the line, the motel, station, and restaurant disappeared.

-In 1967, a man named Jerry Chubbuck took over and he and his family lived in an apartment at the base of the tower.
+In 1967, a man named Jerry Chubbuck took over, and he and his family lived in an apartment at the base of the tower.
 When Highway 24 was replaced by Interstate 70 in the early 1970s, it almost proved a death knell for the attraction.
-However, Chubbuck added a room that served as an entry to an “oddity museum” that was filled with a large collection of Native American artifacts and animal monstrosities, including a two-headed calf and a skeleton of a wooly mammoth.
-The complex also included more than 20,000 Indian arrowheads, fossils, a wide array of bottles and insulators, farm implements and other antiques.
-The World’s Wonder View Tower held so many wonders that it was able to carry on for several more decades.
+However, Chubbuck added a room that served as an entry to an “oddity museum” filled with an extensive collection of Native American artifacts and animal monstrosities, including a two-headed calf and a skeleton of a wooly mammoth.
+The complex also included more than 20,000 Indian arrowheads, fossils, a wide array of bottles and insulators, farm implements, and other antiques.
+The World’s Wonder View Tower held so many wonders that it could carry on for several more decades.
 In 1995, the tower was added to the Colorado State Register of Historic Properties and was included in many guides as one of America’s most curious roadside attractions.

-When Legends of America visited in 2006, we were thrilled with the oddities of the museum and climbed the steep stairs of the tower, where we could supposedly see Colorado, Kansas, Nebraska, Wyoming, New Mexico, and South Dakota.
+When Legends of America visited in 2006, we were thrilled with the museum’s oddities, and we climbed the steep stairs of the tower, where we could supposedly see Colorado, Kansas, Nebraska, Wyoming, New Mexico, and South Dakota.
 While this may have been a bit of an exaggeration, the tower provided a magnificent view of the high plains and the distant mountains.

 “Don’t be fooled by the cars parked outside the tower that are no more than rusting hulks — a ruse to make passing travelers think that crowds are flocking to the attraction.
 Another gimmick further perpetuates itself with dummies peeking from the windows in the tower above.”

-However, it was a great stop for roadside attraction junkies like ourselves.
+However, it was an excellent stop for roadside attraction junkies like ourselves.

-Unfortunately, Jerry Chubbuck died in 2013 and his family decided to close the increasingly decrepit World’s Wonder View Tower, auctioned off most of the contents, and made plans to sell the buildings.
+Unfortunately, Jerry Chubbuck died in 2013.
+His family decided to close the increasingly decrepit World’s Wonder View Tower, auctioned off most of the contents, and made plans to sell the buildings.

-In July 2016, a consortium of longtime Colorado residents formed an organization to save the historic folk-art attraction and purchased the closed-up tower, with the goal of preserving the structure as a Colorado landmark.
+In July 2016, a consortium of longtime Colorado residents formed an organization to save the historic folk-art attraction and purchased the closed-up tower to preserve the structure as a Colorado landmark.